Home · Insights · Calm Infrastructure

 Putting SSH on the front door is like hosting dinner parties in your bedroom.

-Onboarding: Reading the Room
+Onboarding: reading the room

 Before rearranging furniture, you walk through the house.